 Research has demonstrated the ability of membrane bioreactor (MBR) systems to provide significant virus, protozoa, and bacteria removal.
 However, a gap exists in the regulatory application of pathogen log removal value (LRV) credits for MBR systems within potable reuse systems.
 Without a clear regulatory pathway to approve higher LRVs for MBRs, potable reuse agencies are faced with installing additional treatment and/or costly monitoring systems to improve pathogen credits for other processes.
 The Australian WaterVal program describes three tiers of validation to obtain LRV credits for viruses, Cryptosporidium, and Giardia.
-This project will evaluate the Tier 3 WaterVal MBR validation protocol for test cases in the United States, identify modifications needed to adapt the Tier 3 protocol for the United States, and develop implementation recommendations for a Tier 3 style regulatory approach for increased operational flexibility in reuse facilities.
+This project evaluated the Tier 3 WaterVal MBR validation protocol for test cases in the United States, identified modifications needed to adapt the Tier 3 protocol for the United States, and developed implementation recommendations for a Tier 3 style regulatory approach for increased operational flexibility in reuse facilities.
 Research partner: California State Water Resources Control Board.
+Published in 2023.